rapidspeciation/biodiversity_genomics_course/exercises/07_phylogenomics_genetrees.md

 ### **3.1 Obtaining gene trees**

 With the alignments obtained for the loci, perform a phylogenetic inference analysis using the Maximum Likelihood approach implemented in `iqtree3`.
-Since this analysis involves repeatedly performing the same process on the `.fna` files (alignments), you can automate the process using a `loop` implemented in the script `run_iqtree.sh`:
+Since this analysis involves repeatedly performing the same process on the fasta (`.fna`) files (alignments), you can automate the process using a `loop` implemented in the script `run_iqtree.sh` available [here](https://github.com/gsilvaarias/curso-sistematica-biologica/blob/main/run_iqtree.sh):

 Once you have the script saved in your working directory, run it in the terminal with the command: